bjornblomqvist/dibs_hmac/README.md

 ## Copyright

-Copyright (c) 2013 Björn Blomqvist.
-See LICENSE.txt for further details.
+Copyright (c) 2013 - 2015 Björn Blomqvist and others.
+See LICENSE.txt for
+further details.